 In 1990 Messinger became Manhattan borough president.
 She said of herself, “I am a New Yorker born and bred.
 I walk fast, talk fast, think fast and, most importantly, stand up fast when the best interests of my city are being sold down the river.”
-Elements of this self-description were evident in her advocacy of many liberal causes and her concerns for diverse groups in the community.
-She worked to restrain real estate developers from building projects that, in her view, would have had deleterious environmental or social impacts, and she protected city agency whistle-blowers.
+Elements of this self-description were evident in her advocacy of many liberal causes and her concern for diverse groups in the community.
+She worked to restrain real estate developers from building projects that she thought would have deleterious environmental or social impacts, and she led the fight against tax abatements for developers of luxury residential and commercial properties.
 She cast the deciding vote on the 1986 City Council gay rights bill and opposed Columbia University’s original plans for a commercial biomedical center on the site of the old Audubon Ballroom in Washington Heights, where Malcolm X was assassinated in 1965.

-In 1997, hoping to become New York City’s first woman mayor, she ran against incumbent Rudoph Giuliani.
+In 1997, hoping to become New York City’s first woman mayor, Messinger ran against incumbent Rudolph Giuliani on a platform of improving the city’s public schools and community colleges.
 Giuliani won by a large margin.

 Messinger is married to Andrew J. Lachman, a public school administrator.
-Her three children from her first marriage have produced four grandchildren.
+Her three children from her first marriage have produced eight grandchildren and three great grandchildren.
 An energetic worker and activist, Ruth Messinger is eclectic in her leisure activities.
-She rollerblades, reads, skis and, by her own account, “bake[s] the best chocolate desserts in New York.”
-But leisure time is limited, and first and foremost she keeps Rabbi Heschel’s dictum in mind as she strives to be a responsible member of the community in which she lives.
+She bikes, reads, skis, and cooks.
+First and foremost, she keeps Rabbi Heschel’s dictum in mind as she strives to be a responsible member of the community in which she lives.